 In 2008, Murphy created an investment company, the Plimhimmon Group, named in honor of his late father, and he spent several months exploring everything from cement companies to lumberyards to clothing designers.
 But nothing felt quite right.
 As fate would have it, in February, 2009, Murphy and his family were on the way to visit his mother on the Eastern Shore for her birthday.
 On the way they stopped at a local market, and bought a birthday cake.
 A Smith Island Cake.

 Everyone loved the cake, but Brian was surprised to learn there were no bakeries on Smith Island.
 Could there be?
 The logistical hurdles were many, and they were obvious.
-But the idea of a premiere gift company shipping cakes all over the world from the tiny island was perfect, so the due diligence began.
-In April, 2009, Murphy met with local bakers in the Tylerton church basement and the Smith Island Baking Co. was born.
+But the idea of a premier gift company shipping cakes all over the world from the tiny island was too interesting to pass up.
+So the due diligence began.
+In April, 2009, Murphy met with local bakers in the Tylerton church basement and the Smith Island Baking Co. was founded.
 The women called the idea, "an answer to prayer".

 They began building the company from scratch.
 The web site, the shopping cart, new logos to capture the spirit of the island, custom packaging, cake tins, and a refined, made-from-scratch recipe were just the beginning.

-Word of our little bakery quickly spread, and the Smith Island Baking Co. became a media sensation.
-Just six months after opening our doors, we "sold out" our first Christmas, and had to turn away customers!
+Word of our little bakery quickly spread.
+Just six months after opening our doors, we were overwhelmed by the Christmas demand and we had to turn away customers!
 We grew from shipping a few cakes a week, to a few dozen... to a few hundred!
 Before we knew it, we had shipped cakes to all 50 states, and more than 2,500 cities in seven countries.
-We had secured our place as the premiere baker of Smith Island Cakes and as a growing national gift company.
-Our customers include grandmothers and CEO's, stay at home mothers and Heads of State – anyone can order a cake online!
-Our products are featured in the world renowned Neiman Marcus holiday catalog, and we have broadened our offerings to include select gourmet and seasonal flavors, Smith Island Fudge, and merchandise.
+We had secured our place as the premier baker of Smith Island Cakes and as a growing national gift company.